Cybersecurity-LINKS/cybersecurity-links.github.io/docs_blns/BLNS signature scheme.md

 ## BLNS as anonymous credentials scheme
-BLNS is an anonymous credentials scheme, so there are three entities involved: the **Issuer** certifies attributes of Holders, the **Holder** receives credentials about their attributes and uses them to authenticate to third parties, the **Verifier**  engages in a protocol with a Holder , and learns a subset of the attributes of the Holder.
+BLNS is an anonymous credentials scheme, so there are three entities involved: the **Issuer** certifies attributes of Holders, the **Holder** receives credentials about their attributes and uses them to authenticate to third parties, the **Verifier**  engages in a protocol with a Holder, and learns a subset of the attributes of the Holder.

 ## Protocols & Core Functions